The Pantheon of Guitar Gods: A Genre-Spanning Journey

 Why Big Great Guitar Lists are Never Correct Video Commentary on Rolling Stones Top 250 greatest Guitarists and my own list

 Finally I am leaving you with this great video explaining why these lists of great guitarists are basically just false and mostly include the wrong guitarists in the wrong places.
-And below have my own list of 250 great guitarists some of which I have done articles on in the past and others are future blog posts on guitardoor which of them would you like to see covered next here on guitardoor remember any of the names which has a clickable link such as Steve ray Vaughan or Jimi Hendrix is already covered here on guitardoor which is more of an introduction to the music of the guitar player than one of those boring sites where they write about their personal lives and try sell you expensive guitar rigs and gear.
+And below have my own list of 250 great guitarists some of which I have done articles on in the past and others are future blog posts on guitardoor which of them would you like to see covered next here on guitardoor remember any of the names which has a clickable link such as Steve ray Vaughan or Jimi Hendrix is already covered here on guitardoor which is more of an introduction to the music of the guitar player than one of those boring sites where they write about their personal lives and try sell you expensive guitar rigs and gear which we don’t do on guitardoor but it does not mean we do not promote products from time to time you can read about this in our affiliate disclosure page.

 Here’s a list of 250 guitarists spanning various genres and styles which I will be moving around in the next few weeks as I discover great guitar from unknown guitarists in the meantime we have the usual suspects in the top 10 which does not include cobain or slash unlike other lists as they are more showmen but great guitarists for the top 50 not 10